-The ballot procedure is one of three ways a backbench MP can introduce legislation.
+The ballot procedure, SO No.14(10), is one of three ways a backbench MP can introduce legislation.
 The ballot is held on the second sitting Thursday of the session.

-For more information on the procedure for public bills in Parliament, including the various types of PMBs, see the Commons briefing on public bills in Parliament.
+For more information on the procedure for public bills in Parliament, including the various types of PMBs, see the Commons Library briefing on public bills in Parliament.

-See the Commons briefing on successful private Members’ bills since 1983 for a list of all bills introduced by backbench MPs that have received Royal Assent.
+See the Commons Library briefing on successful private Members’ bills since 1983 for a list of all bills introduced by backbench MPs that have received Royal Assent.

 Peers are also able to introduce private members' bills.
 In 2014 the House of Lords agreed that, from the start of the 2015–16 session, a ballot should be held on the evening of State Opening to determine the order of introduction of private members' bills.
 On 9 May 2015 the House of Lords approved a change to the timetable for the ballot to be held on the day following State Opening.

 Commons Briefing papers SN04055